Genoa – Porto Torres

 Ferries to Sardinia

-The earliest Genoa Porto Torres ferry typically departs Genoa at about 18:30 and the last ferry usually leaves at 23:59.
+The Genoa Porto Torres ferry typically departs from Genoa at around 20:30.

 More routes than anyone else.